People's Republic of Bulgaria: End of the People's Republic

 A 2009 poll conducted by the Pew Global Attitudes Project found that only 11% of Bulgarians believe ordinary people benefited from the 1989 transition.
 Sixteen percent say the state is run for the benefit of all people, down from 55% in 1991.
+However, a 2019 poll conducted by the Pew Global Attitudes Project found that 55 percent of Bulgarians approved of the shift to a market economy and 54 percent approved of the shift to multiparty democracy.

 Government and politics

 The constitution was changed two times, with the Zhivkov Constitution lasting the longest.
 According to article 1, "The People's Republic of Bulgaria is a socialist state, headed by the working people of the village and the city.
 The leading force in society and politics is the Bulgarian Communist Party."
 The BCP created an extensive nomenklatura on each organizational level.

 The PRB functioned as a one-party people's republic, with People's Committees representing local governance.
 Their role was to exercise Party decisions in their respective areas and to otherwise defer to popular opinion in decision-making.
 In the late 1980s, the BCP had an estimated peak membership of 1,000,000 — more than 10% of the population.